Unpopular Fact: Why the Under-Promise-Over-Deliver Mindset Is Ruining Companies

 Brands like GEICO, Apple, and Walmart get it.
 Their branding aligns with their investment in the customer experience and outlines what people should expect with every sale.
 You know what you’ll get in 15 minutes or less.
 You know how to “think different.”
 You know where to shop to “save money and live better.”
-These companies are clear on what they offer and what they deliver because they are one and the same.
+What these companies offer and what they deliver are one and the same.
 That’s authenticity, the hallmark of great companies.

-Answer these questions in order as quickly as you can.
+To get started, answer these questions as quickly as you can.

 What is most important to your ideal customer?

 What does your company do to support that?

 What does it do (or what can it do, if you aren’t doing it currently) better than any other company?

 What makes that possible?

 What would make working with you a no-brainer?

 If you can’t guarantee a result or an outcome (based on the nature of your business), what can you guarantee with their experience?

 Your unique, measurable, game-changing brand guarantee is hidden in your answers.
 Did you find it?
 If not, share them with me so I can help.